last updated: July 30, 2019

 Active Trader (Day-Trader/Swing-Trader)

-If you are still reading, you should be someone who already is, or plans to be an active trader, so with that in mind, let’s look at what I would suggest*.
+If you are still reading, you should be someone who already is, or plans on being an active trader, so with that in mind, let’s look at what I would suggest.

 $25,000 or More

 In this case, as far as I’m concerned, you have two choices.

 Neither is commission free; however, when you’re at the “over $25,000 level”, you need to be focused first and foremost on execution speeds and the ability to be extremely flexible within your trading.
 Both brokers allow for this.